Access the Series: Enrolling now in The Estate Registry. →

 A truly gracious host understands how to navigate the evolving dietary preferences of their guests without ever sacrificing elegance or flavor.
 When adopting a restorative, clean-eating lifestyle, the challenge is not in eliminating ingredients, but in architecting brilliant, satisfying alternatives.

-The Architectural Prep
+The Quick Prep

 Mise-en-place flat-lay on a marble island showing a whole head of cauliflower, fresh green peas, carrots, white onion, eggs, toasted sesame oil, and soy sauce